ZuperZeus/CSC360a3_testimg/root/readme.txt/readme.txt

-This text file has the following structure:
+This image file has the following structure:

 root
 ├── file1.txt